ST MACHAR’S SCOTTISH EPISCOPAL CHURCH

 Eucharist on the first Sunday of every month incorporates modern translations of readings.
 On these Sundays all services are followed by a time of fellowship and refreshments in St Machar’s annexe.
 Click on the ‘News’ button for further details of this and other events

-St Machar’s has friendly ecumenical links with other Church congregations in Bucksburn, Newhills and Dyce.
-As an example, a joint Christmas card was sent to every home in The Parish of Bucksburn Stoneywood from Bucksburn Stoneywood Church of Scotland and St Machar’s Episcopal Church also detailing all the festive services.
-We hold some events together notably the annual World Day of Prayer on the first Friday of March.
-Also we are keen to support The Living Well Project at Newhills Church (See item above on The Bishop’s Lent Appeal)
+St Machar’s has friendly ecumenical links with other Church congregations in Bucksburn, Newhills and Dyce. together notably the annual World Day of Prayer on the first Friday of March.
+Also we have links with The Living Well Project at Newhills Church (See item above on The Bishop’s Lent Appeal)

-The Stoneywood Scouts do a great job helping us to keep the grounds tidy after the autumn leaves, broken branches etc. They have given us two big planters which stand outside the front doors giving a nice welcome.
-This year our ‘home team’ carried out most of the ground clearing but we look forward to seeing the Scouts again as they have promised to help.
+The Stoneywood Scouts help us to keep the grounds tidy removing autumn leaves, broken branches etc. They have given us four big planters which stand outside the front doors giving a nice welcome.
+During Covid times our ‘home team’ has carried out most of the ground clearing but we look forward to seeing the Scouts again as they have promised to help.
 Our grass cutter keeps the grounds in good order.

 A defibrillator for Bucksburn A keen-eyed member of the congregation noticed that the Community Council was collecting for a defibrillator to be situated outside the Milne’s butcher shop in Auchmill Road, Bucksburn.
 We had a collecting box in our Annexe and made a small contribution to this worthwhile cause.
 The generous community collected so much that there will probably be three defibrillators in Bucksburn to potentially save lives.
 More of these seem to be appearing around Bucksburn now-a good community initiative.